Dumle

 The manufacturer was acquired by Fazer in 1975, and in 1987 Fazer released a new product with a softer toffee covered in chocolate and packaged in a candy wrapper, which is now named Dumle original.
 They are manufactured in Vaarala, Vantaa, Finland.

 The brand now contains a range of chocolate-covered caramels and toffees, including a range of chocolates and ice creams.
-A number of variations and limited editions have been produced, including apple, salty liquorice, mint, gingerbread, mango-orange, cranberries, banana, lime and chocolate-flavoured soft toffees, often with distinguishing colours on their wrappers.
+A number of variations and limited editions have been produced, including apple, salty liquorice, mint, lemon, salted caramel, pear, brownie, gingerbread, mango-orange, cranberries, banana, lime and chocolate-flavoured soft toffees, often with distinguishing colours on their wrappers.